-If you're like many field service businesses, you're more concerned with the technical aspect of what you do than the softer side—delighting your customers on every step of their journey with your business, from the moment they land on your website to payment and beyond.
+Like many field service businesses, you're likely more concerned with the technical aspect of what you do, rather than the softer side—but delighting your customers can do powerful things to boost your business...

 Want to read this offline or share our solutions with your staff?